Choosing an SEO approach

 • You own all your data — export anytime

-In Practice
+In practice

-What a typical month looks like
+What a typical month actually looks like.

-Here's what actually happens between signing up and seeing results.
+Here’s what happens between signing up and seeing results.
 No promises about timelines — just the process.

 Week 1